lkaihua/carp/dev.md

 - Update the Preview Modal.

 - Finish view of music player.
 Playing track is highlighted in the list.
-Adjust the player to bottom fix.
-The look and feel of `Audio` differs in different platform so that design is to keep it simple and native.
+Adjust the player position to bottom fix.

 | Android Music Player  | iOS Music Player |
 | ------------- | ------------- |